framboise-pi/MyPi-GrowBox/README.md

 - light sensor
 - UV sensor
 - hall effect sensor
-- camera for timelapse (will add in future)
 - PHP server (i'm using a raspberry zero for MyPi-GrowBox)

 ## Python